Snee-Reinhardt Charitable Foundation Grant

 You can learn more about this opportunity by visiting the funder's website.

 - Organizations classified as a "Public Charity" under the provisions of Section 501(c)(3), 509(a)(3) or similar tax-exemption provisions by the Internal Revenue Service .

-  - Precedence is given to organizations situated within or whose activities are concentrated in:
+- Precedence is given to organizations within our Primary Geographic Focus:

-  - Please note that the Foundation receives a large amount of requests for the Southwestern Pennsylvania area, leaving a very limited funding for programs outside of our primary geographic focus.
+- The Foundation receives a large amount of requests from the Southwestern Pennsylvania area.
+This leaves very limited funding for programs outside of our primary geographic focus.

 - Excluded from support, in no particular order, are: